shiftkey/blog/_posts/2012-09-16-git-habits.md

 If I can rebase a branch on top of the current master, I've just avoided the need for a merge commit completely (it becomes a fast-forward merge and the pointers are moved forward).
 I can then push and get on with the next task.

 I guess this comes back to how you use branches.
-Git works excellently when you create a branch for a task, integrate the code into master, and dismiss it.
-Not everyone can work that way, but this comes back to a discipline thing rather than a pro/con of the tool itself.
+Git works excellently when you create a branch for a task, integrate the code into master, and delete the branch once its reached the end of its useful life.

+Not everyone can work that way (that might be a rant for another day), but I see this a discipline issue rather than a pro/con of the tool itself.

+### My Opinionated Git Flow

+So with a slight tweak to step 3, my flow becomes:

+ 1. Create a local branch for the feature
+ 2. Work on your feature and get it reviewed -- you do code reviews, right?
+ 3. Rebase the branch on master
+ 4. Push the changes up to the remote repository

+How does that look from the comamnd line?

+ - git checkout -b ReallyCoolFeature master
+ - ... stuff gets done ...
+ - git add .
+ - git commit -m "#1234 implemented" -- associating commits with work items is awesomely helpful
+ - git checkout master
+ - git pull origin/master master
+ - git rebase master ReallyCoolFeature
+ - git checkout master
+ - git merge ReallyCoolFeature --ff-only
+ - git push origin master

+Combine that with some hot git alias action (this is getting fairly long as-is), you can strip away much of those commands into a simple "sync" step which you run against the branch you are working on.

+### What's next?

+I could go on about using `reset` and `cherry-pick` commands and head further down the git rabbit hole, but I think the next posts should cover these things:

+ - `git alias` - seriously, this is like crack for scripters
+ - a general rant about discipline when managing commits - git has corrupted my brain, and I've found myself applying concepts to situations where I have used other VCSes (even TFS, not using git-tfs or tf-git)